yandex-cloud/docs/en/iam/operations/roles/grant.md

       ```

 {% endif %}

    1. {% include [grant-role-folder-via-curl-step](../../../_includes/iam/grant-role-folder-via-curl-step.md) %}

-    For detailed instructions on how to assign a role to a resource, see:
+    For detailed instructions on how to assign a role for the corresponding resource, see:
     * [{#T}](../sa/set-access-bindings.md).
     * [{#T}](../../../resource-manager/operations/cloud/set-access-bindings.md).
     * [{#T}](../../../resource-manager/operations/folder/set-access-bindings.md).